Sri Lankan Beetroot Curry with Lamb Koftas & Turmeric Rice

 - Simmer the beetroot juice for 2-3 minutes until reduced and thickened to a syrup.

-- Once the rice is cooked, leave it in the pan and sit the spinach on top.
+- Once the rice has cooked, leave it in the pan and sit the spinach on top of it.
 Pop the lid back on and leave to wilt for a minute or two before stirring through.

-- Spoon the rice onto each serving plate.
-Top with three koftas and spoon the sauce over the koftas.
-Drizzle with the reserved yoghurt and beetroot syrup.
-Scatter the mint leaves over and serve at once.
+- Spoon the rice on to each serving plate.
+Top with three koftas and spoon the sauce over the top.
+Drizzle with your leftover yogurt and your beetroot syrup.
+Scatter the mint leaves on top and serve at once.